Web Development

 WooCommerce: The Flexible Choice

-WooCommerce runs on WordPress, making it the natural choice if you already have a WordPress website or want deep customization.
+WooCommerce runs on WordPress.
+If you already have a WordPress site or want deep customization, start here.

-Best for: Businesses that need custom functionality or want to avoid monthly platform fees
+Best for: Businesses needing custom functionality or wanting to skip monthly platform fees

 Monthly cost: Free plugin, but budget $50-200 monthly for hosting, security, and maintenance